 This is also effective in staff meetings/retreats.

-I originally created this exercise a number of years ago for a client who was an intellectual giant, and could talk about the mechanics of the programs quite well, but was not connecting with mission-aligned funders in a meaningful and resonant way, resulting in less funding for a vital mission.
+I originally created this exercise a number of years ago for a client who was an intellectual giant, and could talk about the mechanics of the programs quite well, but was not connecting with mission-aligned funders in a meaningful and resonant way, resulting in less funding for a worthy mission.
 My goal in crafting this was to take this client from a “neck up” approach, to more of an approach with vulnerability, authenticity, and emotional texture as a meaningful point of entry for discussion about the work.
-This approach also helps to create an invitation for the funder to share why they care deeply about the mission – including what may be in their personal story that would lead them to care as deeply as you do about solving the issue.

 Note I reference this document in a previous blog post entitled Leading the Donor Dance.